korhore/duino-block-chain-smart-contract/roadmap/roadmap.md

 Example of conditions contract may be, that conditions of the workers fullfill some category difined for instance [ILO C029 - Forced Labour Convention, 1930 (No. 29)](https://www.ilo.org/dyn/normlex/en/f?p=NORMLEXPUB:12100:0::NO::P12100_ILO_CODE:C029).

-Very popular cateryry is nowdays climate carbon neutral, for instance for [Design Buildings](https://www.designingbuildings.co.uk/wiki/Carbon_neutral_contract).
+Very popular category is nowdays climate carbon neutral, for instance for [Design Buildings](https://www.designingbuildings.co.uk/wiki/Carbon_neutral_contract).
 This contract is easy to be extended to any area of the business products.

 One category will be of how deep level information of smart contracts of products producing phases and components customer can get, is it only producers announcement or does it go higher to the deepest level, where same contracts information can be got also for all services and subcomponents that are used in the product.
 If implementaion is made so, that customers can confirm or deny reltionship of product and category we can implement reliability.

+#### Categorized Contract
+Categorized Contract is concrete contract under it's category.
+Examples of Categorized Contract can be above examples, they are examples of both 'Category' and  'Categorized Contracts'.

 ### Contract Makers
 Basically contract is one-sided.
-They are promises to follow those category contracts rules.
+Those are promises to follow those category contracts rules.
 Producer companies make those promiseses of their products, components or services.
 Product consists on many components and services of many companies.
 Chain goes from component makers to product maker to shops, where customer can buy those products.

 In this transfer chain component is always holded by one actor.
 We can identify two type component holder change dependent of that, is component buyed to not, is ownership changed or not.
 Those actors have made categorized contracts how they behave with that component.
 We can identify assignment between component, actor and contract.